LittlePuny/Endless-Legend-Civilizations/README.md

 Cult of the Eternal End
 - Single City related uniques and restrictions revamped
 - National Unique redesigned with a focus of religion
-- New AI personality to ensure they go Piety and don't take Liberty
+- New AI personality to ensure they go Piety and go to wars
 - High Seat of the Queen removed
 - Walls of Faith added as Wall replacement
 - Shrine of Whispers is no longer national unique.
 It gives faith and religion spread.
 It's capital bonuses reduced.